What is a neuropsychological evaluation?

 Neuropsychological evaluations help to:

-- Confirm and/or rule out possible disorders that may be affecting academic or occupational functioning, such as learning disorders and/or ADHD.
+- Consider possible disorders that may be affecting academic or occupational functioning, such as learning disorders and/or ADHD.

-- An accurate diagnosis is important to understanding and addressing the underlying cause of any difficulties you (or your child) may be experiencing and to provide detailed recommendations, which may include accomodations needed to succeed in an academic or work environment.
+- An accurate diagnosis is important to understanding and addressing the underlying cause of any difficulties you (or your child) may be experiencing and to provide detailed recommendations.

 - Distinguish between the effects of normal aging, Mild Cognitive Impairment (MCI) and dementia.